cdap-guides/cdap-timeseries-guide/README.md

     mvn clean package

-Note that the remaining commands assume that the cdap-cli.sh script is available on your PATH.
+Note that the remaining commands assume that the `cdap-cli.sh` script is available on your PATH.
 If this is not the case, please add it:

     export PATH=$PATH:<CDAP home>/bin

-If you haven't started already CDAP standalone, start it with the following commands:
+If you haven't started already CDAP standalone, start it with the command:

     cdap.sh start